gcinfo-org/gcinfo.org/kb/medical-interfiling/index.md

 ## Timing of I-693 Submission
 [As per USCIS](https://www.uscis.gov/policy-manual/volume-8-part-b-chapter-4), Applicants may submit the Form I-693 medical examination report to USCIS:
 - Concurrently with the immigration benefit application; or
-- <font color=green>At any time after filing the immigration benefit application but before USCIS finalizes adjudication of that application.</font> If not submitted simultaneously with the immigration benefit application, applicants may bring the medical examination report to an interview or wait until USCIS issues an RFE requesting the medical examination report.
+- **At any time after filing the immigration benefit application but before USCIS finalizes adjudication of that application.** If not submitted simultaneously with the immigration benefit application, applicants may bring the medical examination report to an interview or wait until USCIS issues an RFE requesting the medical examination report.

 ## Filing Process
 - Complete medical and get sealed I-693 Medical Reports signed by the Civil Surgeon